manroygood/roy-goodman/content/courses/math222/matlabinformation/_index.md

 ##Downloading

 MATLAB is available in most campus computer labs or for downloading to your personal computer, following the instructions on the [IST Software Downloads page](https://ist.njit.edu/software-available-download#m).
 An in-broswer version of MATLAB is also available at [MATLAB Online](https://matlab.mathworks.com) and won't require you to download it.
-(Warning: I have not tried to use the add-on software for assignments 2 & 4 in the online version.)
 Either option will require you to create a MATLAB account with your NJIT email address.

 ## Learning to use MATLAB